 Eventually, individuals with ALS lose the ability to stand or walk, use their hands and arms, or eat normally.
 In late stages of the disease, weakness of the respiratory muscles makes breathing difficult or impossible without a ventilator.
 Cognitive abilities remain mostly intact, though some individuals may experience problems with memory or decision-making, or show signs of dementia.

-Most people with ALS die of respiratory failure within 3 to 5 years of the onset of symptoms, though about 10 percent of sufferers live for 10 or more years, according to the NIH.
+Most people with ALS die of respiratory failure within three to five years of the onset of symptoms, though about 10 percent of sufferers live for 10 or more years, according to the NIH.

 Causes of ALS

 The cause of ALS is unknown, though some cases — in which there is a family history of the disease — are associated with mutations in the gene for an enzyme called SOD1.
 It's not clear how the mutations cause motor neuron degeneration, but studies suggest the SOD1 protein can become toxic.

 Scientists have identified more than a dozen other genetic mutations that may be linked to ALS.
 These mutations cause changes in the processing of RNA molecules (which may regulate genes), defects in the recycling of proteins, defects in motor neuron shape and structure, or susceptibility to environmental toxins.